bigmlcom/python/docs/local_resources.rst

 When new data is received, the transformation to generate the ratio should be applied and after that, both the prediction and the anomaly score should be computed and added to the initial data.
-The ``Pipeline`` class will help us do that.
+The ``BMLPipeline`` class will help us do that.

-First, we instantiate the ``Pipeline`` object by providing the models that we want it to use and a name for it:
+First, we instantiate the ``BMLPipeline`` object by providing the models that we want it to use and a name for it:

 .. code-block:: python

-    from bigml.pipeline import Pipeline
+    from bigml.pipeline import BMLPipeline
-    local_pipeline = Pipeline(["model/5143a51a37203f2cf7020351",
+    local_pipeline = BMLPipeline("my new pipeline",
-                               "anomaly/5143a51a37203f2cf7027551"],
-                               "my new pipeline")
+                                 ["model/5143a51a37203f2cf7020351",
+                                  "anomaly/5143a51a37203f2cf7027551"])

 This code will retrieve all the datasets previous to the model and anomaly detector construction and will store any transformation that they contain.
 It creates a sequence starting on the first dataset that was created to summarize the uploaded data, adding the datasets that store transformations, and finally the model and anomaly detector.
-The ``Pipeline`` object offers a ``.execute`` method that can receive a list of input data or a DataFrame.
+The ``BMLPipeline`` object offers a ``.transform`` method that can receive a list of input data dictionaries or a DataFrame.
 For every row, it will execute the stored transformations and generate the model's prediction and the anomaly's score.
 All of them will be added to the original input data.

 .. code-block:: python

-    local_pipeline.execute([{"plasma glucose": 130, "bmi":3},
+    local_pipeline.transform([{"plasma glucose": 130, "bmi":3},
                              {"age":26, "plasma glucose": 70}])
     """That could produce a result such as
     [{"plasma glucose": 130, "bmi":3, "prediction": "True",
       "probability": 0.578, "score": 0.753},